 When you choose to be part of a couple, you lose some of your right to act unilaterally.
 Some decisions will now need to be bilateral.
 Dial back on your stubbornness and make sure to get the input of your partner.

 Any major decisions will have to be discussed first so you can make a choice with which you are both comfortable.
-It’s called a partnership for a reason.
+Itโs called a partnership for a reason.
 You both are united toward achieving the same goals and making sure you end up becoming better versions of yourselves.

 For some people, this is a deal-breaker.
 They have this distorted view of a relationship and how they might lose their freedom.
 In a sense, there’s truth to that statement.
-For instance, you no can go out anytime you want to, and you can’t make major decisions without consulting your partner first.
+For instance, you cannot go out anytime you want to, and you can’t make major decisions without consulting your partner first.

 People who are in a loving relationship will tell you that losing a little of their independence is something they are willing to sacrifice.
 Besides, if you find somebody who is very much like you, there’s likely not much to sacrifice anyway.